-Bob Baldwin is in the lab as we speak, grinding out and updating tracks from his massive unreleased catalog as well as a smooth jazz super-party track that will be like no other....stay tuned for that - summer of 2017.
+Bob Baldwin is in heavy duty groove mode, in the lab as we speak, grinding out remixing and re-mastering projects from his massive unreleased catalog as well as a smooth jazz super-party track that will be like no other....stay tuned for that - summer of 2018.

-The Brazilian-American Soundtrack (2016) was a fantastic journey through Rio, Ipanema Beach, Atlanta and New York City and showcases original music, plus music from legendary writers and artists like Djavan, Ivan Lins and Antonio Carlos Jobim.
+The Brazilian-American Soundtrack (2016) was his 22nd disc, and is a fantastic journey through Rio, Ipanema Beach, Atlanta and New York City and showcases original music, plus music from legendary writers and artists like Djavan, Ivan Lins and Antonio Carlos Jobim.

 See bio below, written by A. Scott Galloway.

 Across a career for which a two decade milestone was achieved in 2013 with his twentieth CD Twenty, Bob Baldwin has proven to be one of the most ubiquitous and ingenious chameleons of Contemporary Jazz - both in his own projects and those he has endeavored upon for others.
 Recently, he has twice honored the canons of giants: Never Can Say Goodbye: A Tribute to Michael Jackson (2010) and Betcha By Golly Wow / The Songs of Thom Bell (2012).